 Kevin Smith Will Spill Blockbuster 'Spoilers' on Hulu This Summer

-Here's a teaser for the series Spoilers, and you can see a couple more clips over at Hulu:
+Here's two teasers for the series Spoilers, and you can also view a couple more clips over at Hulu:

-The ten-episode series will debut on June 4th, 2012, and the following films will be discussed:
+The ten-episode Hulu series will premiere on June 4th, 2012, and the following films will be discussed:

 Snow White and the Huntsman

 Ice Age: Continental Drift

 The Bourne Legacy

 Smith calls it an "anti-movie review" show, claiming that they're going to "revere" movies and not review them.
 The production will pay for the audience to see the film on opening day at Universal CityWalk in Los Angeles, and the show will consist of a discussion featuring audience interaction, a segment about the Criterion Collection, in-depth guest interviews with celebrities ranging (Smith hopes) from Joss Whedon to Stan Lee to Wil Wheaton, and more.
 Looks like all of the audience spots are booked already, but if you live in Los Angeles and want to jump on the waiting list, you can do so at the new Spoilers website.